32 Best Road Trips in the World

 How to Drive the Best Road Trips in the World

-Required Documents For Driving in Another Country
+Required Documents for Driving in Another Country

 First, before you road trip in another country, do your research and verify what documents are needed to enter the country where you’ll be traveling.
 Double check and check again everything that’s required to drive in that country.
 While most countries – especially touristy ones – honor valid driver’s licenses from other countries, some places require an international driving permit or IDP.
 And some countries like China, don’t allow tourists to drive at all.

-Rules of the Road in Other Countries
+Research the Rules of the Road

 It’s also a good idea to investigate the rules of the road in the country you’ll be visiting.
 Do they drive on the same side of the road as your home country?
 Are there road features like roundabouts or multiple lanes you might not be used to?
 If so, you might want to do some research and brush up on your driving skills to prepare for the differences.

-Rental Cars in Another Country
+Rental Vehicles in Different Country

 Once you finalize the destination and what’s required – you’ll need a rental car or some type of rental vehicle.
 Renting a car in anther country might seem overwhelming especially if you are dealing with companies you aren’t familiar with.
 This is where research and reviews come in handy.
 Google and Tripadvisor.com are both solid sites for accurate reviews of practically anything travel related.
 For rental cars, use RentalCars.com to see a variety of different options from numerous companies.